- Accidente de Auto

 - Bathing – Examples: Can’t wash self; need assistance getting in and out of the shower/bathtub; etc.

-If you or a loved one needs even a little help performing just two of these six activities, you have a TSGLI claim.
+If a medical provider certifies that you need help performing just two of these six activities for 30 days or longer, then you have a TSGLI claim.

 TSGLI 8 Step Process